Category Archives: Saxe-Coburg and Gotha

 On November 9, 1918, after the German Empire lost World War I, the Workers’ and Soldiers Council of Gotha, deposed the last Duke of Saxe-Coburg and Gotha, Charles Edward, a grandson of Queen Victoria.
 Five days later, he signed a declaration relinquishing his rights to the throne.
 The territory that encompassed the Duchy of Saxe-Coburg and Gotha is now in the German states of Bavaria and Thuringia.

 Alexandrine of Baden (Alexandrine Luise Amalie Friederike Elisabeth Sophie) was born Karlsruhe, Grand Duchy of Baden, Karlsruhe, Grand Duchy of Baden, now in Baden-Württemberg, Germany, on December 6, 1820.
 She was the eldest of the eight children of Leopold I, Grand Duke of Baden and Princess Sophie of Sweden.
-Alexandrine had seven siblings:

 Alexandrine, standing next to her mother, with four of her siblings; Credit – Wikipedia

 Alexandrine was first courted by the future Alexander II, Emperor of All Russia.
 He visited her in Baden and preliminary marriage negotiations took place.
-However, on his way home to Russia, Alexander visited Hesse-Darmstadt and he met Princess Marie of Hesse and by Rhine who was eventually his bride.
+However, on his way home to Russia, Alexander visited Hesse-Darmstadt and met Princess Marie of Hesse and by Rhine who was eventually his bride.
 On May 13, 1842, in Karlsruhe, Baden (now in Germany) Alexandrine married the future Ernst II, Duke of Saxe-Coburg and Gotha.
-Prior to the marriage, Ernst was suffering from a venereal disease as a result of his many affairs.
+Before the marriage, Ernst was suffering from a venereal disease as a result of his many affairs.
 He had been warned that continued promiscuity could leave him unable to father children.
 Ernst had at least three illegitimate children, but his marriage was childless, perhaps due to Ernst passing the venereal disease to Alexandrine causing her to become infertile.
-Alexandrine was loyal and devoted to her husband despite his infidelities, and believed that their lack of children was her fault.
+Alexandrine was loyal and devoted to her husband despite his infidelities and believed that their lack of children was her fault.

 Alexandrine, Painting by Franz Winterhalter, 1842; Credit – Wikipedia

 On January 29, 1844, Ernst’s father died and he became Duke of Saxe-Coburg and Gotha.
 Ernst was not well-loved by his people, but Alexandrine was.
 She supported many charities including the Ernst Foundation for needy students.
 During the Franco-German War, Alexandrine worked with the Red Cross dealing with the German wounded soldiers.
-For this work, she was awarded the Bavarian Order of Theresa and the Prussian Order of Louise.
+For her work, she was awarded the Bavarian Order of Theresa and the Prussian Order of Louise.
 Alexandrine founded the Gymnasium Alexandrinum, an all-girls school that was funded by her school foundation.
 Upon her death, she left 620,000 marks from her personal assets for the good of the people of Coburg.

 Ernst II, Duke of Saxe-Coburg and Gotha died after a short illness at the age of 75 at Schloss Reinhardsbrunn in Coburg on August 22, 1893.
 Alexandrine survived him by eleven years, dying at Schloss Callenberg in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany on December 20, 1904, at the age of 84.
 She was buried in the Ducal Mausoleum in the Glockenberg Cemetery in Coburg.